rayhog/aviator-jekyll-template/_documentation/books_overview1.01.md

 content_markdown: >-
   ###### The Techopedia version 6 API provides enhanced, cloud-based access to
   asset data in Technopedia.
-Technopedia uses the API with the graph-based query language to provide a cloud-first, high-performance resource for customers.
+Technopedia uses the API with the graph-based query language to provide a cloud-first, high-performance resource for customers.<br>

   #### What’s in Technopedia V6 API